THE AMAZING 2001 FLOOD!

 The Fire Department had just finished

-rescuing some stranded
+rescuing

-motorists nearby when something
+motorists when a

-were trying to put their small
+were trying to put their

-children into a plastic child's
+children into a child's

-swimming pool in an attempt to wade across a huge
+about to attempt to wade across a huge

-sea of deep water.
+sea of very deep water.
 Everyone at the

 studio gasped at the sheer folly of this idea.